asvid/hugo-blog/content/about/about.md

 #### [Remote Logger](https://github.com/asvid/RemoteLogger)

 I was once tasked with spiking a vendor library/SDK integration.
 The problem was - the library was working only in Android `release` app mode, where generally you don't get debugger.
 And I couldn't make it work.
 So I wrote a little tool, that gathers logcat logs and sends them via websocket to a listening service.
 The logs are then printed in HTML with some colors etc.
-I was thinking lately to rewrite the server part in Go or Rust, and make it a CLI tool.
+Recently I rewrote the server thing in GoLanghttps://www.linkedin.com/in/aswiderski/ as purely CLI tool.

 #### [Notti](https://github.com/asvid/Notti)